iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that prints an integer.
     * Expected Results : You can only use _putchar function to print.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Quote by Shakuntala Devi : Numbers have life; they're not just symbols on paper.**
  <br><br>

 * **10. A dream doesn't become reality through magic; it takes sweat, determination and hard work**